gwu-cs-sysprog/lectures/03/01_lecture.md

 In many ways, UNIX has won.
 However, it has won be being adapted to different domains -- you might be a little hard-pressed looking at the APIs for some of those systems to understand that it is UNIX under the hood.
 Regardless, in this class, we'll be diving into UNIX and its APIs to better understand the core technology underlying most systems we use.

+The core UNIX philosophy endures, but has changed shape.
+In addition to the pervasive deployment of UNIX, Python is popular as it is has good support to compose together disparate services and libraries, and applications are frequently compositions of various REST/CRUD webservice APIs, and `json` is the unified language in which data is shared.

 ## Process: Life and Death